MicrosoftDocs/azure-dev-docs/articles/java/containers/baseline.md

 ---
-title: Establishing a baseline for containerized Java applications
+title: Establish a baseline for containerized Java applications
 description: This guide describes how to establish a baseline for containerized Java applications ms.author: manriem ms.topic: conceptual